- Our Blog

 In this article, industry thought leader Suzanne Siracuse shares her views on how and why advisors should close the gender gap.

 It’s ironic that while diversification is a commonly used term in investment management, the financial services industry does not always apply the concept to team culture and dynamics.
 Yet, in order to best serve all types of investors, a financial advisor’s practice should be representative of increasingly diverse investor and workforce demographics.
-Leading firms are starting to realize the important part that diversity and inclusion play in their business, both with their top talent and with their clients.
+Leading firms are starting to realize the important part that diversity and inclusion play in their businesses, both with their top talent and with their clients.

 Recruiting and developing female advisors